 - Any jar of tomato sauce (I love Rao's and Whole Foods 365 Sundried Tomato and Basil)

-- Wipe the pan clean with a paper towel if there is remaining oil in the pan.
+Wipe the pan clean with a paper towel.
 Return all of the meatballs to the pan.
-Add about ¾ of the jar of sauce so that it covers the meatballs.
-Cover the pan and turn the heat to low (or whatever heat gets the pan to a good low simmer).
-Simmer the meatballs in the sauce until they are cooked through, about 15-20 minutes, flipping them halfway.
+Pour about 3/4 of the jar of tomato sauce over the meatballs.
+Cover the pan and turn the heat to low and bring the sauce to a light simmer.
+Simmer until the meatballs are cooked through (about 15 minutes), flipping them halfway.

-- Remove from heat and serve immediately on top of whole wheat pasta.
+Remove from heat and serve immediately on top of whole wheat spaghetti.
 Garnish with extra parmesan, red pepper flakes, and fresh basil if desired.